 Do remain respectful and professional

 Although it may not seem like it at the time, being sacked isn’t always a bad thing.
 Take time to consider what went wrong and approach your new job search with care and diligence.
-Learn from your mistakes and move onward and upward.
+Learn from your mistakes and move onwards and upwards.
 Don’t shout about it

 Don’t start applying for irrelevant jobs

 Although being unemployed is a serious financial burden, it’s important that you don’t immediately start submitting your resume to every job that crosses your path.
 Getting sacked can be the wakeup call that you need to evaluate your career and what went wrong in your previous role.
-Spend a bit of time considering what you liked about your previous role, what and what your main strengths were in order to inform the type of job you should be moving in to.
+Spend a bit of time considering what you liked about your previous role and what your main strengths were, in order to decide the type of job you should be moving in to.
 Once you’ve decided this, you can start searching for the roles you are particularly interested in and tailor your CV to these particular roles.

-It can help if you bear in mind some of the world’s greatest minds have been fired at one point in their career.
+It can help to know some of the world’s greatest minds have been fired at one point in their career.
 JK Rowling, Walt Disney and Oprah were all sacked from jobs before they made it big … so learn from them and don’t let a small setback hold you back.